webboty/Dexter-Wiki/Firmware.md

 Although the version of the microzed board doesn't have a screen, your can [SSH into Dexter](SSH-into-Dexter) from any network connected PC.

+Once you are at the command prompt in Dexter, you can verify that DexRun is active with `pgrep DexRun` which will return the process id number.
+If nothing is returned DexRun isn't active.
+To stop DexRun (e.g. after compiling a new version) the quickest way is `pkill DexRun`.
+To start DexRun, the typically options are `./DexRun 1 3 0 &` after you `cd /srv/samba/share` to get to the directory where the program is kept.
+The `&` at the end allows it to run in the background, so your session is still available to take other commands.
+This can be a very useful way to run the program as it will still display debugging output about some commands.
+These statements aren't typically returned for commands which are time sensitive because they can cause serious slowdowns when DexRun does not have access to a session for those messages to be displayed.

 It is very possible to install and run other programs on Dexter.
 For example, you can install [Node.js and run a web server / socket interface](nodejs-webserver) in order to access the robot without any installed software on your PC.